 6.4.2 Galvanized Steel.
 The amount of corrosion present will determine what is required for repair.
-If the corrosion is minor, then grind the corrosion and recoat with the pretreatment MIL-P-15238, and epoxy primer, MIL-PRF-23377, or MIL-DTL-53022, Type II.
-If the corrosion is severe or wide-spread, abrasive blasting may be required.
-When galvanized steel has been sandblasted, the primer will be organic zincrich.
+If the corrosion is minor, then grind the corrosion and recoat with the pretreatment MIL-P-15238, and epoxy primer, MIL-DTL-53022, Class L, Type IV, or MIL-PRF-23377, Type I, Class N. If the corrosion is severe or widespread, abrasive blasting may be required.
+MIL-PRF-32550, Type I, Form A, Class S, organic metal-rich primer shall be used if ferrous/galvanized substrates that have been blasted to bare metal.